 Leigh is the Principal at the Tregonwell Academy, leading two of three sites (Petersfield Campus and the Throop Learning Centre).
 Leigh has strategically lead behaviour across key stages 1-4 for the academy and work collaboratively with other schools within our multi-academy trust.

 Leigh has experience of leading and teaching in a highly challenging environment, teaching pupils across KS 1-4 with complex, challenging behaviour driven by a range of emotional, social and mental health difficulties.

 He is a trained coach, supporting teachers, teams and leaders in developing effective whole school behaviour approaches, but also seeking solutions to behavioural challenges of individuals or groups of pupils.

-Matt currently holds the position of Vice Principal at Queen’s Park Academy in Bournemouth.
-His responsibilities in this role are primarily for achievement, including assessment and outcomes, and our academy’s curriculum provision.
+Matt is Principal at Bayside Academy in Poole.
+His previous role as Vice Principal at QPA included responsibilities for primarily for achievement, including assessment and outcomes, and the academy’s curriculum provision.
 Matt has previously held a variety of middle leadership positions, including head of year two, and has taught all year groups across the primary sector within his teaching career.

 Areas of expertise:

 Sarah is Vice Principal at King’s Park Academy, part of the Ambitions Academy Trust.
 She leads on teaching and learning and personal development, behaviour and welfare across the primary school.